VIRUXEParty/web-opadrinhoroleplay/README.md

 # O Padrinho Roleplay - Website
 Website for opadrinhoroleplay.pt

+**Using**:
+- HTML
-Using PicoCSS
+- PicoCSS

-Fetchs twitter feed
+- PHP
+- MySQL
+- No Javascript

+**What it does**:
+Fetchs tweets from Twitter
-Grabs github webhooks, saves data to database and displays that data
+Receives GitHub webhooks, saves webhook data to database and displays that data afterwards as a custom feed. (private repo)